KyleAsaff/ForumBuddy/README.md

 - Display a badge by donaters usernames
 - Improve scrape algorithm to get mention results almost instantaneously
 - Display subscriptions in popup page
+- Sort results by date field in memory instead of top query search
+- Scrape and display lastest reputation received data